sarveshsce/sarveshsce/README.md

 🔧 **What I Do**:
 - Develop and maintain full-stack web applications
 - Design and implement scalable and secure APIs
-- Collaborate with cross-functional teams to deliver high-quality software solutions
 - Continuously learn and apply new technologies to enhance my skillset

 🌱 **Currently Exploring**: